toolboxcloudservices/Null_Point/README.md

 ## 🏗️ Architecture

-NullPoint is built as a **Desktop Electron App** to ensure it controls the local environment.
+NullPoint is built as a **Desktop Electron App** to ensure it maintains a secure, local-first environment for intercepting traffic.

 ```mermaid
 graph LR